Free-RBF-KAN: Kolmogorov-Arnold Networks with Adaptive Radial Basis Functions for Efficient Function Learning: Numerical experiments

 \section{Numerical experiments}

 We now turn to numerical experiments to assess the practical performance of the proposed Free-RBF-KAN architecture.
 To ensure a fair and meaningful comparison, we begin by outlining the configurations of the baseline models.
-The original Kolmogorov–Arnold Network (KAN) used in our comparisons employs cubic B-spline basis functions (i.e., B-splines of order 3).
-All models across the KAN family, including KAN and the various RBF-KAN counterparts, are constructed with the same number of nodes and layers, providing a controlled setting for evaluating expressive power and computational efficiency.
-Unless otherwise noted, all RBF-KAN variants in this study, including Free-RBF-KAN, use the Gaussian kernel as their radial basis activation.
+The KAN used in our comparisons employs cubic B-spline basis functions (i.e., B-splines of order 3).
+All models in the KAN family, including KAN and the various RBF-KAN counterparts, are constructed with the same number of nodes and layers, providing a controlled setting for evaluating expressive power and computational efficiency.
+Unless otherwise noted, all RBF-KAN variants, including Free-RBF-KAN, use the Gaussian kernel as their radial basis activation.